Snow-covered mountains are no strangers to avalanches.

 "It's hard to prevent the avalanche from happening," said Steven Clark, avalanche program manager for the Utah Department of Transportation.

-According to Clark, avalanches are intentionally triggered when something of importance — a person, roadway, building — may be in danger of a naturally-occurring avalanche.
+According to Clark, avalanches are intentionally triggered when something of importance — a person, roadway, or building — may be in danger of a naturally-occurring avalanche.

 One of the ways avalanche forecasters gauge the likelihood of natural avalanches is by watching the weather.

-"Before a snow event arrives, because weather modeling has come so far, we usually have up to days notice of when we think that there's going to be some kind of significant weather event that is going to be cause for concern," Clark said.
+"Because weather modeling has come so far, we usually have up to days notice of when we think that there's going to be some kind of significant weather event that is going to be cause for concern," Clark said.

+Then, his team reevaluates what their existing snowpack situation is like.
 Once the likelihood of an avalanche is clear, preparations are made to trigger a controlled avalanche.